will-rowe/SEAR/README.md

 ## General updates

-    1.12.2015:   The server that hosts SEAR is being retired.
-Consequently, a Docker container image has been created and it is the easiest way to run SEAR yourself.
+    1.12.2015:   A Docker container image has been created and it is the easiest way to run SEAR yourself.